MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_TEMPERATURE_SENSOR/README.md

 ## 1. Introduction<a name="step1">

 This application enables the users to create a Minimal Thread Device.
-Thread Temperature sensor reports temperature and humidity values to the gateway with the use of Temp&Hum 13 click.
-The Gateway prints the reported data onto the console.
+Thread Temperature sensor reports temperature value to the Thread Compatible gateway with the use of Temp&Hum 13 click.
+The Gateway prints the reported temperature data onto the console.

 ![](Docs/Hardware_setup.png)